PaulPetring/audiobook-feeds/README.md

 ### other facts

 - it offers a simple password protection to prevent copy right issues
+- serves rss and atom feeds for import
 - runs in docker container (see MakeFile and DockerFile)
 - works when placed in subdirs example.com/audio/ (e.g. reg for ssl without wildcard)
 - allows custom theming and uses material design as default theme